 At our 18 Dickinson sites around the world, our students are truly immersed in the culture and encouraged to speak the language, intern in the host city and live as natives rather than tourists.
 We maintain our own long-established centers run by Dickinson faculty to make the study-abroad experience truly integrated with the home campus.
 More than 70% of Dickinson students who study abroad do so at a Dickinson program, and more than 40% of our faculty have taught at or led a Dickinson program.

-While the College has invested significant resources in developing its own programs, it is not possible for an institution of Dickinson's size to operate and maintain programs that meet the needs of every student.
-So, the College has developed a select number of strategic partnerships with some of the oldest and most respected study abroad provider organizations (e.g., DIS and CIEE) and designated these opportunities as "Partner Programs."
+While the college has invested significant resources in developing its own programs, it's not possible for an institution of Dickinson's size to operate and maintain programs that meet the needs of every student.
+So the college has developed a select number of strategic partnerships with some of the oldest and most respected study-abroad provider organizations to give students additional variety.

-Summer Programs are free-standing, self-contained, one-credit courses taught abroad at one of our global sites by a Dickinson faculty member.
-Summer Programs typically run for four to six weeks.
+Summer programs are freestanding, self-contained, one-credit courses taught abroad at one of our global sites by a Dickinson faculty member.

-In some ways, Globally-integrated Courses and Mosaics are not Short-term Programs at all; they are listed here because they entail briefer stints abroad (usually less than four weeks’ time), combined with a semester-long, credit-bearing course offered on campus.
-Students must complete both the international and on-campus portions of the course to receive credit.
-These programs prepare students to make the most of their shorter stays abroad by connecting them meaningfully with a course devoted to a thorough investigation of a global topic.
+In some ways, globally integrated courses and Mosaics are not short-term programs at all; they are listed here because they entail briefer stints abroad (usually less than four weeks’ time), combined with a semesterlong, credit-bearing course on campus.
+These programs meaningfully connect their short time abroad with a course devoted to a thorough investigation of a global topic.